OpenDFM/NeuSym-RAG/documents/airqa_format.md

 - `extra`

-### Get PDF Metadata
+### Paper Metadata Format

-This is also the first function that will be invoked in the pipeline function when populating database content.
+This is also the first function that will be invoked in the PDF pipeline function when populating database content.
 ```python
 from utils.functions import get_ai_research_metadata
 output_json = get_ai_research_metadata(input_pdf)